The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/ultimates.md

 This sequence only waits on the 2.50 recast time once while Blood Weapon is active and should be consistently doable.
 This should happen as the Drainage tethers go out if you got all five hits of your first Blood Weapon, or earlier if you didn't.
 You can also opt to hold Blood Weapon for your second Delirium if killtime permits.

+You will gain about 2400 mana from passive generation between Living Liquid hitting 0 HP and Brute Justice/Bruise Chaser becoming targetable, so make sure not to end the phase at full mana.

 ### Phase 2: Bruise Chaser/Cruise Justice

+Decide who is tanking which boss.

 Buffs should go out very early in the phase, so you can precast Living Shadow to take full advantage of them.
 Use after Cruise Chaser disappears to catch buffs after the first GCD, or as Brute Justice's textbox appears for buffs after the second GCD.